raghvendrasingh07/100-days-of-code/README.md

 ### Day 27: February 06, 2021

 **Today's Progress**: Completed Debugging techniques on freecodecamp.
-I also practiced how to debug in chrome dev tool and learned how to check behaviour of code using breakpoints.
+Also, I practiced how to debug in chrome dev tool and learned how to check behaviour of code using breakpoints.

 **Link to work:** [Code here](https://github.com/rsinghcodes/100-days-of-code/tree/master/Learned%20Debugging%20-%20Day%2027)

 ### Day 28: February 07, 2021

 **Today's Progress**: Learned constructor, operator "new", coding style (topic on javascript.info).
-Also, I was busy in completing my college so not done any more code or learnt anything.
+I was busy in completing my college assignment, so I didn't code more code or learnt anything.

 **Link to work:** [Code here](https://github.com/rsinghcodes/100-days-of-code/)

+### Day 29: February 09, 2021

+**Today's Progress**: Today, I was reading about event loop in javascript.
+How event loop works ?
+How events are managed in Message queue and call stack.

+**Link to work:**